spevenexe/Halloween-Murder-Party/README.md

    2. Sentence Text.
    3. `Skip Delay`.
 This prevents players from spamming the text and accidentally skipping dialogue.
 For some reason, it defaults to 0, even though it shouldn't.
    4. You can explore the other things if you like, or wait for me to implement them.
+3. `Interaction Cost` defines how much it costs to activate the dialogue, (regarding the mechanical approach of limiting the number of interacts)
+4. `Do Loop` tells the conversation to loop.
+Only works if `Sentences` is empty.

 ![alt text](README-info/addsentences.png)